 Joanna Snell, Spanish

-Joanna will teach all levels of Spanish, will provide academic assistance and will be responsible for CVA’s ESL program for international students.
+Joanna teaches all levels of Spanish, and provides academic assistance and is responsible for CVA’s ESL program for international students.
 Joanna lives locally with her family in Freeman Township, and is a graduate of the University of Maine with degrees in Education and French and minors in Spanish, German, and linguistics.
 She earned an MBA from the University of Phoenix and holds a Maine public school teaching certification for both Spanish and French.
 Joanna brings 7 years of teaching experience to CVA.

 Jessica Williams, Art

 Jessica is a graduate of Skidmore College and joins us in 2011 to teach Art.
 She is an accomplished painter whose work can be seen in local galleries.
 She is part of a CVA family that includes husband Doug, Men’s Alpine Coach, and children Briggs and Helena, both CVA graduates.